uncodegama/Anton/README.md

 ---
 "Everybody has Siri and Alexa, I'm going to have Anton!" - uncodegama

-Anton is meant to be an unintuitive and unintelligent home assistant, that is being created as a past-time project.
+Anton is meant to be an unintuitive and unintelligent home assistant, that is being created as a free-time project.
 The plan is to create RPI based touchscreen application, that will show actual time, current weather and weather predictions and play online radio or podcasts (maybe much more in the future).

 ---
 ## Technology Stack